EchoNineLabs/site/content/docs/kite/reference.md

 #### [**EntityScheduler**](https://jd.papermc.io/paper/io/papermc/paper/threadedregions/scheduler/EntityScheduler.html)
 <sup>https://jd.papermc.io/paper/1.21.10/io/papermc/paper/threadedregions/scheduler/EntityScheduler.html</sup>
-Entity scheduler allows tasks to be scheduled to be executed on the region that owns the entity.
+Entity scheduler allows tasks to be scheduled and executed on the region that owns the entity.
 This is useful when dealing with entity teleportation, as once an entity begins an asynchronous teleport the entity cannot tick until the teleport has completed, and the timing is undefined.

 {{< tabs items="Functions, Examples" >}}